Address

 Consultation FAQ Overview

-Patients often arrive with practical questions about timing, photography, travel, procedure combinations, and recovery windows.
-Those questions belong in the visit.
-The point is to leave with a grounded plan, not just a list of treatment names.
+Questions about timing, photography, travel, procedure combinations, and recovery windows all belong in the visit.
+The goal is to leave with a grounded plan and a clear next step.

 Planning Notes